Economy of Guinea-Bissau: Income from waste dumping

 In the 1980s Guinea-Bissau was part of a trend in the African continent toward the dumping of waste as a source of income.
 Plans to import toxic waste from Europe were cancelled after an international campaign to halt the trade.
 The government was offered a contract to dispose of 15 million tons of toxic waste over a 15-year period.
 The income from it was equivalent to twice the value of its external debt.
 After strong pressure from other African countries and environmental groups the Guinea-Bissau government renounced the deal.

 Drug trafficking

 Over the last decade European consumption of cocaine is believed to have tripled, and West Africa has become a primary transit point for trafficking the drug from Colombia to Europe.
 Guinea-Bissau is the leading West African country in this regard, with smugglers taking advantage of government corruption and disorder to operate unimpeded.

-The army and police are alleged to be complicit and lack of boats or planes to patrol or control the vast sea-zone turn a blind eye to cocaine drug shipments from Latin America.
+The army and police are alleged to be complicit, and a lack of boats or planes to patrol or control the vast sea-zone further brings them to turn a blind eye to cocaine shipments from Latin America.
 The local population does not have access to the drug.
 Planes fly in, and use Guinea-Bissau's 88 remote islands, the majority of which are uninhabited.